Visiting Las Vegas on a budget? Check out these free things to do!

 3215 S Rancho Dr, 89102, map

-This is the hottest new attraction in Las Vegas that’s a mix of art, shopping, and food.
-It’s free to enter (though it requires tickets to control capacity) and there are plenty of murals and free art installations to browse.
-If you want to see certain exhibits, you can purchase tickets separately or as a bundle on the AREA15 site.
+Area 15 is one of the newer attractions in Las Vegas and is a mix of art, shopping, and food.
+It’s free to enter (though it requires tickets to control capacity), and there are plenty of murals and free art installations to browse.
+If you want to see specific exhibits, purchase tickets separately or as a bundle on the AREA15 site.

 Local Tip: Don’t miss the murals on the back of the building!